spring-media/la-party/README.md

 # la-party
-Event System for Funkotron using eventemitter2
+Event System using eventemitter2 with replay events feature